 Depersonalisation has a high correlation with low self-esteem, self-harm, anxiety and panic attacks — exactly the same emotional territory as the other shame-based issues explored elsewhere in this blog.

 That’s because, as Ewens notes, it’s an attempt to escape an emotionally overwhelming situation.
-And, like all those issues, it is linked to shame in general and body shame in particular.
+Like all attempts to avoid overwhelm, depersonalisation is linked to shame in general and body shame in particular.

 Depersonalisation is an attempt to escape an emotionally overwhelming situation.
 It is linked to shame in general and body shame in particular.